simpleanalytics/drupal-module/README.md

 ## Installation

 To install this module, place it in your modules folder and enable it on the modules page.

 - Path: `/admin/modules`
 - Clear the cache after installation.
 - Path: `admin/config/development/performance`

-Please note: All the files need to be placed inside this module folder (`simple_analytics_custom`) to make the module working on site.
+Please note: All the files must be placed inside this module folder (`simple_analytics_custom`) to make the module work on site.

 Docroot path of module should be: `/modules/custom/simple_analytics_custom`